Cykamra/Phishploit/README.md

 # Phishing URL Masking Tool

+## Disclaimer

+This tool is intended for **educational and research purposes only**.
+The creator, **Cykamra**, does not take responsibility for any misuse of this tool.
+Phishing is **illegal and unethical**.
+Always act responsibly and ensure your activities are lawful.
+The use of this tool to deceive or harm others is strongly discouraged.

 ## Overview
 This tool allows you to craft a disguised URL that hides the original phishing link.
 It works by shortening the provided URL and masking it with a legitimate domain, making it look more convincing for social engineering purposes.
 This is just a simple automation tool for generating these disguised URLs.